barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 ### React Architecture

-One of the main features and main problems of React is the lack of a common structure or architecture.
+One of the main features – but also one of the main problems – of React is the lack of a common structure or architecture.
 You can organize your app in whatever way makes sense to you.
 React itself provides a minimal architecture which in fact is based around some of the design patterns described by _The Gang of Four_.
-React is at its core one big _Observer_, makes heavy use of the _Flyweight_ pattern to minimize memory usage by reusing objects whereever possible, and of course is based on the _State_ pattern (heavily combined with the overall Observer pattern).
+React is at its core one big _Observer_, makes heavy use of the _Flyweight_ pattern to minimize memory usage by reusing objects whereever possible, and of course, is based on the _State_ pattern (heavily combined with the overall Observer pattern).

 But on the outside, React seems very bare-bones.
 If you `create-react-app` with the default template, you get the tiniest possible react application with only 1 file of business logic and very little guidance as to how you'd add more functionality to this.
 This in turn leads different people, teams and companies to develop completely different strategies as to how they prefer to use this underlying library to build huge React applications.

-That being said, common patterns of course arise, that other developers tend to follow.
+That being said common patterns arise which other developers tend to follow.
 Both by change, but also by knowledge sharing.
-Early patterns included idea such as the separation of container vs presentation, higher-order components (HoC's) and for reversing the composition: render props.
+Early patterns included ideas such as the separation of container vs presentation, higher-order components (HoC's) and for reversing the information flow: render props.

-But then React Hooks came, and most of those changed.
+But then, React Hooks came – and most of those patterns changed.
 Completely.
 What used to be common organizational principles are now completed forgotten or even frowned upon.
 Even the basic minimal interface provided by the core framework in the form of lifecycle methods is now slowly being deprecated in favor of hook-based approaches.

 ---

 ### React Context: Provider and Consumer

-[React Context](https://reactjs.org/docs/context.html) is a fairly new feature in React, that is surprisingly unknown to many developers, despite its versatility in React architecture.
+[React Context](https://reactjs.org/docs/context.html) is a fairly new feature in React.
+React Context is surprisingly unknown to many developers, despite its versatility in React architecture.
 React Context is considered part of "modern React" along with hooks even though React Context actually came out quite a bit before hooks and can be used completely without any hooks[^1].

 [^1]: React Context came with [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html) in March 2018 whereas hooks came with [React 16.8](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) in February 2019.

 React Context is a method to send information between components within a component tree.
 Normally information only travels in one direction, from the Context provider to any component consuming said context.
 It does nothing you cannot do with simple passing of properties, however it allows you to skip all the intermediate components and send information arbitrarily deep in the component tree.

-Let's do a very simple example with a user context holding the name of the currently active user:
+Let's do a very simple example with a User Context holding the name of the currently active user:

 ```jsx
 import { createContext  } from 'react';